OP-TEE/optee_website/legal/README.md

 <div class="tab-pane tab-pane-legal" id="3a" markdown="1">
 Linaro® is a registered trademark of Linaro in the United Kingdom and other countries

-Linaro has applied to have ‘96 Boards’ registered as a trademark in the UK, US and other countries.
+Linaro has applied to have `OP-TEE` registered as a trademark in the UK, US and other countries.

 Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries